akka/akka-management/docs/src/main/paradox/akka-management.md

     akka.management.http.base-path = "myClusterName"
     ```

-In this example, with this configuration, then the akka management routes will will be exposed at under the `/myClusterName/...`,
+In this example, with this configuration, then the Akka Management routes will will be exposed at under the `/myClusterName/...`,
 base path.
 For example, when using Akka Cluster Management routes the members information would then be available under
 `/myClusterName/shards/{name}` etc.